 Some programs can have extensive procedures for learning the software and implementing it into your app.

 This is an added cost to you because of the man-hours required for the switch, the cost of training, and let’s not forget the time to install, during which your system may be down.

 This seems like a small thing at first, but it will lead to a low amount of active use of the software.

 To avoid this headache, look for a program that has a simplified implementation process that doesn’t cost as many resources to switch over too.

-This complexity of analysis is an important factor when finding the right analytics tool for you, as one means digging deeper and the other means making it easy for you to interpret the output.
+This complexity of analysis is an important factor when finding the right analytics tool for you as one means digging deeper and the other means making it easy for you to interpret the output.

-We as human are inherently lazy.
+We as humans are inherently lazy.

 Reports and data received from the tool should be precise and clear to read.